dongyuwei/google-reader-feed/README.md

 how to do?
 =========
-1. Fork me
+1. fork me
-2. Edit **opml.json** , add your own url of subscriptions.xml
+2. edit **opml.json** , add the HTTP URL of your subscriptions.xml.
-3. Pull request.
+3. pull request.
+4. done!